A universal bound in the dimensional Brunn-Minkowski inequality for log-concave measures: Proof of Theorem .

 \begin{proposition} Let $u\in W^{2,2}(K,\mu)\cap C^2(K)$ be an even function.
 Then

 \end{proposition} \begin{proof} We write $u=v+tV,$ for some $t\in\R.$ Then

 and $Lu=Lv+tLV.$ Consequently,

 Since $u$ is even, we have that $v$ is also even, and thus, by the symmetry of $K$ and the evenness of $\mu$, we have $\int \nabla v=0$.
-Therefore, by (\ref{tr-change}), (\ref{lapl-v}) and the Brascamp-Leib inequality (\ref{BrLi}) applied to $\nabla v,$ we get
+Therefore, by (\ref{tr-change}), (\ref{lapl-v-1}) and the Brascamp-Lieb inequality (\ref{BrLi}) applied coordinate-wise to $\nabla v,$ we get

 Plugging the optimal

 we get the estimate.

 \end{proof}